tomeshnet/p2p-internet-workshop/README.md

     - Jargon-busting
 - Conclude with a [ticket out the door](http://www.ideasforeducators.com/idea-blog/a-twist-on-ticket-out-the-door) activity where students can optionally and anonymously leave feedback as they leave the class

+## Workshop Materials

+Workshop materials such as lesson plans and worksheets are written as simple [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
+Each presentation slide deck is created as a Markdown-based [GitBook](https://www.gitbook.com).
+All generated assets are published to [GitHub Releases for download](https://github.com/tomeshnet/p2p-internet-workshop/releases).

+If you want to generate these assets yourself, simply run `./build` and you will find the generated assets in the `output` folder.
+The `./release` script is used to zip up the generated assets into archives convenient for publishing, which is the form you will find in the GitHub Releases.

+When using the GitBook presentations at a workshop, it is most convenient to clone this repository, navigate to the appropriate presentation directory of the module, and serve the GitBook locally by running `gitbook serve`, then navigate to [localhost:4000](http://localhost:4000) from your browser to see the slides.

 ## Course Design

 ### Objectives